eezing/gherkin-easy/README.md

 ```

-4. Run test (using Jest in this example):
+4. Run test (using Jest CLI in this example):

 ```shell
  PASS  examples/__tests__/withdraw-cash-test.js